United States national baseball team: Collegiate National Team

-USA Baseball also fields a Collegiate National Team which has 22 members of top collegiate baseball players in the country, consisting of five infielders, four outfielders, two catchers, nine pitchers, and a pair of two-way players.
-The team competes in exhibition games across the U.S. and overseas against teams from across the world, including teams from Canada, Chinese Taipei (Taiwan) and the Netherlands.
-The 2009 team won the World Baseball Challenge in Canada.
+USA Baseball also fields a collegiate national team of top collegiate baseball players in the country.
+The team competes in exhibition games and international competitions against teams from across the world, including Canada, Japan, and the Netherlands.
+The collegiate team has won several international tournaments, including the 1988 Summer Olympics, 1973 and 1974 Baseball World Cup, 2009 World Baseball Challenge, and multiple Haarlem Baseball Weeks.

-Players who took the field for the Collegiate National Team and have gone on to Major League Baseball success include such notables as Jim Abbott, Kris Bryant, Troy Glaus, Todd Helton, Ryan Howard, Barry Larkin, Tino Martinez, Dustin Pedroia, David Price, Huston Street, Mark Teixeira, Troy Tulowitzki, Trea Turner, Jason Varitek, Carlos Rodon, Gerrit Cole, Will Clark and Ryan Zimmerman.
+Players for the collegiate national team include Hall of Fame inductees Barry Larkin and Todd Helton, MLB Most Valuable Player award winners Dustin Pedroia, Ryan Howard, and Kris Bryant, and Cy Young Award winners David Price, Gerrit Cole, and Paul Skenes.

 Other national teams

 USA Baseball also fields 18U, 15U, and 12U national baseball teams.
 Former national teams included 16U and 14U national teams.
 USA Baseball also hosts two national team development programs in the age divisions of 17U and 14U.
 The selection processes for these programs can be found on the official website of USA Baseball and these team programs also have their respective social media web pages.